Last Updated on

 1. Standard of Living + Cost of Living

 In countries like Kenya or Tanzania for instance, it is not unusual to find game rangers making as little as $50-60 a month.
-While I am not aware of official rates for South African guides, I would assume their wages to be at least 5-10 times as much.

 2. How Much Money are You Worth?

-Or, in other words, how much work would you be ready to put into the job for the amount of money you’d like to receive?
+Or, in other words, how much work would you be happy to put into the job for the amount of money you’d like to receive?
 Remember that you fix the rules, as long as they feel realistic to you (and ultimately to the potential employer).